mjaimin/DesignPatterns/Behavioural/Templet/README.md

 ## Purpose
+Identifies the framework of an algorithm, allowing implementing classes to define the actual behavior.

 ## Intent
 Defines the skeleton of an algorithm in a method, deferring some steps to subclasses.
 Template method lets subclasses redefine certain steps of an algorithm without changing the algorithm’s structure.

-# Description
+## Description

-# Motivation
+## Motivation
 Sometimes you want to specify the order of operations that a method uses, but allow subclasses to provide their own implementations of some of these operations

 ##
 ![alt text](./Images/Template-1.md.png "Template Design Pattern")
 ##

 ## Participant
 ### Abstract class
 +   Defines abstract primitive operations that concrete subclasses define to implement steps of an algorithm.
 +   Implements a template method defining the skeleton of an algorithm.
 The template method calls primitive operations as well as operations defined in AbstractClass or those of other objects.

 ### Concrete class
 +   Implements the primitive operations to carry out subclass-specific steps of the algorithm.

+## Collaborations
++   ConcreteClass relies on AbstractClass to implement the invariant steps of the algorithm.

-# Use Template When
+## Use Template When
 +   To implement the invariant parts of an algorithm once in base class and leave it up to subclasses to implement the behavior that can vary
 +   To localize common behavior among subclasses and place it in a common class (in this case, a superclass) to avoid code duplication.
 This is a classic example of ”code refactoring.”
 +   We want to avoid code duplication, implementing variations of the algorithm in subclasses
 +   We want to control the point that sub classing is allowed.

-# CONSEQUENCES
+## CONSEQUENCES

 ## Benifit